General Bylaws of the Board of Governors of Laurentian University

 i) Staff Relations

 ii.
-There shall be such additions and deletions to these Standing Committees as the Board may from time to time determine.
+There shall be such additions and deletions to, and mergers of, these Standing Committees as the Board may from time to time determine.

 iii.
 The members and Chairs of all Standing Committees shall be appointed at the annual meeting from nominations submitted by the Nominating Committee of the Board.

 iv.
-In addition to ex-officio voting members each Committee shall consist of not less than four (4) other voting Board members.
+In addition to ex-officio voting members each Committee shall consist of not less than three (3) other voting Board members.

 ii.
 The Board may delegate specific discretionary powers or authority to a committee, either by resolution or by provisions contained in the terms of reference of the committee concerned.